-If the allegation made concerns the Headteacher or a member of the governing body other than the Lead Safeguarding Governor, the person receiving the allegation will immediately inform the Lead Safeguarding Governor who will then consult the LADO as above, without notifying the Headteacher first.
+If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors who will consult the LADO as above, without notifying the Headteacher first.
 If the allegation made concerns a proprietor, the person receiving the allegation will immediately inform the LADO.